 Yes!
 Please register your interest at here and we will be in touch to organise a visit for your child as spaces become available.
 You may choose to stay with your child or drop them off.
 Free visits are available from 9 am - 11 am.
 Full day visits cost $75, and this cost will be credited toward the term price should we agree to move forward with enrolment.

-To celebrate the opening of a new site, we may offer a free open day.
-Our open days are run similar to a regular session, but there will be more adults and children than usual.
+Our trial days are run similar to a regular session, but there will be more adults and children than usual.
 The day will consist of a morning meeting to set up expectations for the day, followed by opportunities for free play.
 You may choose to stay with your child or drop them off.
 Extra CK staff will be on hand to discuss the programme with parents, freeing up the educators to run the session.

 What if my child has special needs?